The Vision Group’s website has the latest addition of ‘Built Heritage’.

 And under the section on Sidmouth is a reference to the fact that the Sid Valley has more listed buildings than anywhere in Devon apart from Exeter:

-The early 19th century thatched cottage was Grade II listed in 1951 (as Pauntley Cottage).
+For example the early 19th century thatched cottage, Grade II listed in 1951 as Pauntley Cottage.
+Now known as Marino Lodge

 Marino Lodge, Cotmaton Road, Sidmouth